ppy/osu-wiki/news/2025/2025-03-02-osumania-7k-world-cup-2025-concludes.md

 ---

 Hopefully the interviews we had throughout the last couple of months gave everyone a glimpse into the tournament's inner workings.
-None of this would've been possible without the [team](/wiki/Tournaments/MWC/2025_7K#organisation) who arranged the tournament, the [players](/wiki/Tournaments/MWC/2025_7K#participants) who gave their all, and you — the community who supported both throughout the tournament's runtime!
+None of this would've been possible without the [team](/wiki/Tournaments/MWC/2025_7K#organisation) that arranged the tournament, the [players](/wiki/Tournaments/MWC/2025_7K#participants) who gave their all, and you — the community who supported both throughout the tournament!

 ![](/wiki/shared/news/2025-03-02-osumania-7k-world-cup-2025-concludes/mwc7k2025-credits.png)

-We want to extend our heartfelt thanks to everyone involved into making this possible.
-And for as much as it pains us to say it, we'll have to tune out till next year!
-But fret not, as the World Cups will go on.
+We want to extend our heartfelt thanks to everyone involved in making this possible, and as much as it pains us to say it, we'll have to tune out untill next year!
+Nevertheless, the World Cups will go on.
 The osu!taiko World Cup 2025 is right around the corner, so make sure to keep an eye out for it!

 But in case we don't see you...
 Good morning, good afternoon, good evening, and good night!
 Or something like that.